Suraj-Bhadauria/Suraj-bhadauria/README.md

 ## Hi, I'm Suraj ✨

 I am a curious Computer Science student who loves to write instructions for machine to follow.

-I do not discriminate against frameworks as each one is piece of art developed by an artist.
+I do not discriminate against frameworks as each one is a piece of art developed by an artist.

 I know CS fundamentals, comfortable in python, C++, TypeScript and Java.
 I am a SQL fan, and yes, I hate ORM.

-I love brainstorming, ideating and problem solving, that's why go to hackathons. (for coffee also) I develop LLM applications.
+I love brainstorming, ideating and problem solving, that's why go to hackathons. (for coffee also)

+I develop LLM applications.
 Let's see how **Artificial Intelligence** can serve _HUMANITY_.

 If you have a solid startup idea and in a search of a good cofounder, dm me.
 Also, your startup name must have AI in it. (just kidding).

-Silicon thrive!
+**Silicon thrive!**

 ## 🌐 Socials: